wessenstam/gts21/karbon/preparation/preparation.rst

 Deploying Karbon
 ----------------

-In this exercise you will deploy a Nutanix Karbon Kubernetes cluster.
+In this exercise you will deploy a complete Kubernetes cluster using Nutanix Karbon fewjhkvfweVJHKfew

 Deploying Your Cluster
 ++++++++++++++++++++++